blaylockbk/Herbie/docs/_build/html/_sources/index.rst.txt

 .. note::
    🏗 Some of these features are under construction.

 Herbie comes with custom xarray DataSet accessors.
-These can help with

 - ``ds.herbie.crs`` returns the cartopy coordinate reference system.
 - ``ds.herbie.polygon`` returns the model domain boundary as a polygon.